mtumilowicz/rust-rocket-workshop/README.txt

               also carries a pointer to a vtable of method implementations.
             * A struct
               type’s last field (but only its last) may be unsized, and such a struct is itself unsized.
+        * debug, display
+            1. debug vs Display
+                * The #[derive(Debug)] attribute tells the compiler to generate some extra code that allows us to format the Arguments struct with {:?} in println!.
     * macros (derev)
     * static dispatch
         * Static dispatch is not something Go or Java have.